osbornjd/acts-framework/README.md

 ## Build requirements

 The framework can be build in different configurations.
-The minimal setup requires a C++14 compatible compiler with OpenMP support and all requirements of the ACTS library.
+The minimal setup requires a C++14 compatible compiler, the Intel TBB library, ROOT, and all requirements of the core ACTS library.
 Additional packages might be required depending on which of the following built options

 *   USE_DD4HEP
 *   USE_GEANT4
-*   USE_OPENMP (on by default)
 *   USE_PYTHIA8

 are activated/deactivated during the configuration step, e.g. as `cmake